We’re All Actors And We Don’t Even Know It

 You probably couldn’t play certain roles as well as Brando.
 But Brando couldn’t play certain roles as well as you.

-Well, if you asked a social anthropologist or a professional actor, they’d probably tell you that’s what it takes to communicate your thoughts, manage your emotions, and reveal parts of yourself essentially unknowable to the outside world—sometimes, even to yourself.
+Well, if you asked a social anthropologist, or an artist, they’d probably tell you that’s what it takes to communicate your thoughts, manage your emotions, and reveal parts of yourself essentially unknowable to the outside world—sometimes even to yourself.
+Welcome to the world of “dramaturgy” aka the study of life as theater.

 What is acting?

-Think about it.
-What makes an actor “good” isn’t the strength of applause nor the number of awards acknowledging it, but their ability to elicit a desired response in a way that feels mysteriously unstaged—even if it’s the very product of calculated self-staging.
+What makes an actor “good” then isn’t necessarily the number of awards acknowledging it, but their ability to elicit an emotional response in a way that feels mysteriously unstaged—even if it’s the very product of calculated self-staging.
+In other words:

-Sociologist Erving Goffman certainly thought so.
-In fact, he wrote a whole book about it in 1956 called The Presentation of Self in Everyday Life, which birthed an entirely new field of study called dramaturgy, i.e., using theater as a metaphor for human behavior.
+Canadian-American sociologist Erving Goffman wrote about this exact phenomenon in The Presentation of Self in Everyday Life (1956), which birthed a new field of social study called dramaturgy, i.e., using theater as a metaphor to explain and understand social behavior.
+But a lot has changed since.
+Not just how we interact with each other, but where, why, and with whom.

 All the world's a stage.
 So what?